News Examples Documentation Download Buy Forum Contact

 • either url or asset can be used to set path to the flarespot image

-asset will use a root path defined in plugin[zflare].assets
+asset overrides url and uses the root path defined in plugin[zflare].assets

 • flare image notes: